-The goal in developing a landscape plan is to design a plan that will achieve unity and wishes, and designer's knowledge and preferences.
+The goal in developing a landscape plan is to design a plan that will achieve unity and harmony.
+The principles of landscape design are the building blocks used by designers to create beautiful and functional landscapes.
+Landscape design principles are the same for all types of landscapes.
+They are in many different ways, depending on the site, the clients' wishes, and designer's knowledge and preferences.
 Similar to elements of art, these principles represent the primary concert that influence landscape design.
 Design principles are not rules that require precise adherence, but instead reflect a framework of universal concepts that prove effective in creating designs.